 Help diagnose and monitor the activity and treatment of autoimmune diseases and immune complex-related conditions

-Evaluate new complement targeted therapies, whether the aim is to inhibit or enhance complement functionality in research settings, determining efficacy and potency of complement-targeted drugs
+Evaluate new complement-targeted therapies (whether the aim is to inhibit or enhance complement functionality), determine efficacy and potency of complement-targeted drugs

 An increasing number of pharma companies are focusing on developing drugs that regulate the complement system at different levels and the research field is growing each year in areas where complement is suspected to be of pathological concern, raising the need of treatment options within the complement field.

 Dysregulation of the complement system is known today to be an important piece in several diseases from autoimmune disease and sepsis to neurodegenerative disorders and graft rejection.